 - i.
 The applicant shall discuss the proposed phasing plan and how parking will be accommodated during each phase of construction. - ii.
 The applicant shall provide testimony as to the adequacy of the ultimate parking supply at the completion of the phased project, without the consideration of Lot P-10 (Crescent Parking). - iii.
 The applicant shall discuss provisions for meeting the needs for parking demand resulting from any future expansion or construction at the site. - iv.
 The applicant shall discuss the investigations that were performed to verify the adequacy of a parking ratio of 4 spaces/1000 square feet of gross floor area for the Proposed Cancer Center. - v.
-The applicant's Engineer depicts numbers within the various tables of the Technical Memorandum Parking Study that could not be verified with the plans in the addendum or the other submitted plans.
-The Displaced Parking Supply (all cited numbers), the Lot P10 Existing Parking Supply, the Lot P10 Expansion Additional Supply, and the Proposed Parking Garage.
-Additional details shall be provided on the plans demonstrating the accuracy of the parking figures. - vi.
-The applicant's Engineer shall address the following garage parking space issues on the Penn Medicine Princeton Health Cancer Center Garage Plans: - (1) On the 1st Tier Architectural Plan, sheet A1.1, the applicant notes 139 parking spaces, but only 138 parking spaces are depicted.
-There is an apparent discrepancy where 57 standard parking spaces are noted, but only 56 standard parking spaces are depicted. - (2) On the 3rd Tier Architectural Plan, sheet A1.3, the applicant notes 206 parking spaces, but only 205 parking spaces are depicted.
-There is an apparent discrepancy where 175 standard parking spaces are noted but only 174 standard parking spaces are depicted.
+The applicant's engineer has submitted a red-line mark-up of the proposed Phasing Plan, sheet C.1.02, detailing the total number of parking spaces.
+However, there appears to be a one (1) parking space discrepancy between the provided plan, sheet C.1.02, and the Technical Memorandum Parking Study.
+The red-line mark-up and Technical Memorandum Parking Study shall be revised as required.